ROS-Force/NavCAM-Contest/docker/README.md

 To build the Docker images for Nvidia Jetson Xavier NX, you simply need to run `./docker_build.sh` on this folder, and it will build the images automatically.
 Make sure you setup SSH access to GitHub, as the submodules are linked through SSH (not HTTP).

-After building the image, run `./docker_run.sh` to automatically start the Docker container.
+After building the image, run `./docker_run.sh` to automatically start a Docker container.

-To use ROS remotely (from your computer to the Jetson Container), make sure to follow the [Network Setup](http://wiki.ros.org/ROS/NetworkSetup) guide.

 ## Configure SSH connection to the Nvidia Jetson

 Ensure that you have the the Github SSH keys set up in **your computer**, if not follow [this](https://techyarsal.medium.com/how-to-setup-git-the-proper-way-part-2-setting-up-ssh-key-ef745e5e8bfb) tutorial.

-Open a terminal in the **Nvidia Jetson** and run the following command, replace the ``username`` by your Github username
+then open a terminal in the **Nvidia Jetson** and run the following command, replace the ``username`` by your Github username

 ```bash